workflow4metabolomics/qualitymetrics/README.md

 INTERNAL MODIFICATION

-    o Modifications of the 'QualityMetrics_script.R' file to handle the recent 'ropls' package versions (i.e. 1.3.15 and above) which use S4 classes
+    o Modifications of the 'qualitymetrics_script.R' file to handle the recent 'ropls' package versions (i.e. 1.3.15 and above) which use S4 classes

     o Creating tests for the R code